-Made up of the Tico-Tico and Ipê mines, the Serra Azul Unit, located in Minas’s Iron Quadrangle, has an installed production capacity of 8.7 million tons of iron ore per year.
+Made up of the Tico-Tico and Ipê mines, the Serra Azul Unit, located in Minas’s Iron Quadrangle, produced approximately 6 million tons of iron ore in 2012.

 Currently, the Serra Azul Unit processes iron ore extracted from friable itabirite.
 The final products are lump (granulated ore, ready to be transformed into steel), sinter feed (fine ore) and pellet feed (finer ore, used in the manufacture of pellets).

 The iron ore from the Serra Azul Unit goes to domestic consumers, such as large mining companies, steel mills and pig-iron producers located in the State of Minas Gerais, in addition to customers outside of Brazil.
 Today, export capacity runs at one million tons of iron ore per year.

 With planned investment of R$ 4,8 billion, the Serra Azul Unit's production capacity will reach 29 million tons of iron ore per year.
 The new Serra Azul Unit plant will be the first in Brazil capable of processing compact itabirite, a type of rock which is abundant in the region, and previously considered as reject.

 For the shipping of production, the new iron ore processing plant will have a slurry pipeline approximately seven kilometers long, which will link the mine to the company’s new rail terminal, which will be built along side the MRS railroad.
 The project also envisages water pipelines and a power transmission structure.

 In April 2012, the Minas Gerais State Council for Environmental Policy (Copam) approved the Installation License (LI), which ensured the beginning of construction work for the expansion of the Serra Azul Unit.